 4. Short-term Recovery or Intermediate Stage

-During this stage, the individual with PTSD begins to enter recovery, and is starting to adjust to returning to a ‘normal’ life, after fulfilling his or her basic safety and survival needs.
-At this stage, people can be humbled by the outpouring or love and support for them, or alternatively, disappointed in the lack of care and concern shown to them by others.
+During this stage, the individual with PTSD begins to enter recovery and is starting to adjust to returning to a ‘normal’ life, after fulfilling his or her basic safety and survival needs.
+At this stage, people can be humbled by the outpouring of love and support for them, or alternatively, disappointed in the lack of care and concern shown to them by others.

-This short-term recovery includes transitioning to a new level of acceptance and understanding about the trauma and how it affects their lives.
-Healing can start to occur, and many people start to enjoy a more positive outlook, including a plan or steps to overcome PTSD.
+This short-term recovery includes transitioning to a new level of acceptance and understanding of the trauma and how it affects their lives.
+Healing can start to occur, and many people start to enjoy a more positive outlook, including a plan or steps toward a sustainable PTSD recovery.

 The effects experienced in the Rescue stage often continue through this period, and some people may experience physical symptoms such as fatigue and/or sleep disturbances, as well as stress reactions like irritability.

 When a person living with PTSD begins to work through and implement a recovery program, he or she has entered the reconstruction fifth stage.
 This is also known as the Integration Stage.